ericwooley/react-in-style/README.md

 --------------------------------------------------------------------------------------------------
 ## Motivation

 This project was started as an alternative to react style because of it's inabilty to reasonably handle css states.
 Instead we are reacting in style, allowing you to define how your component should look, and creating a style tag in the head of the page which defines your component, hover states and all.

+### Breaking changes
+as of 0.21.0 Auto prefixer was removed, because it was causing issues and inflated library size.

 ## Installing